Alexander-Berg/Quality-Assurance-Diploma/doc/Plan.md

 _**5. JUnit5** - library for code testing;_

 Advantages:
-* Usee functionality of Java 8 or later versions;
+* Use functionality of Java 8 or later versions;
 * Added a lot of functions for test writing;
 * Added support for multiple testing processes.